Rawdyrathaur/mitra-bot/README.md

 4. **Tests**: Add corresponding test files
 5. **Documentation**: Update API docs and README

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Run the test suite
-5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ItsVicky25/mitra-bot/blob/main/LICENSE) file for details.

-## 🆘 Support

-- **Documentation**: Check the `/docs` folder for detailed guides
-- **Issues**: Report bugs via GitHub Issues
-- **Discussions**: Community discussions in GitHub Discussions
-- **Enterprise Support**: Contact for commercial support options

----

-**Built with ❤️ for modern customer support teams**